cornelltech/company-projects-matcher/matcher/README.md

 ##Instructions

+0. In diversity_main.py and ranked_teams_main.py, change the first line to be the appropriate location of Python on your computer.

 1. Decide on the parameters for the problem, and set appropriate values in config.txt.
 How many MBA/MEng students would we like each team to have?
 What scales should our diversity metrics be on?
 For a complete list of parameters to consider, look at config.txt.

 2. Assign an ID number for each project that students may rank.
 ID numbers must be in [1, number of projects], inclusive.